ekinkaradag/Resistor-Assistant/README.md

 > drop down the voltage by connecting it with a resistor in series.
 Here
 > is the tool to help you choose the right resistor.

-You will need Visual Studio and .NET Framework 4 to work on this project
+You will need Visual Studio and .NET Framework 4 or above to run or work on this project

 ----------
 ## **Website** ##